sunitparekh/sunitblog/data/sunitblog/posts/test-structure.md

     - Runs within 10 min, max 30 min.
 4. **Performance tests:** I should be able to run multiple times a day and within acceptable time frame of the critical production fix.
     - Upto 2 hours

+> One test strategy including all automated tests following [Test Pyramid](http://martinfowler.com/bliki/TestPyramid.html).
+Prefer unit tests to cover test scenario over any other test where ever possible.

 ### Example, sign-up scenario